 But there is more to this park than a spot to have a picnic.
-There is the ice cream van, there is the all new Capoue stand for good ice creams, the restaurant in the middle of the pond (Chalet Robinson) that can only be reached with its small ferry and from where you can rent a small boat to cruise the lake (April to October).
+There is the ice cream van (in the weekends) and the restaurant in the middle of the pond (Chalet Robinson) that can only be reached with its small ferry and from where you can rent a small boat to cruise the lake (April to October).

 A bit further away you reach “La Patinoire”, another restaurant offering a skating rink (open Wednesday and weekends if the weather is good) and pony riding (weekends).